-April 6, 2011
+April 8, 2011

-As broadcasters and other new media companies continue to use smartphone applications and online services to expand their potential audiences, a federal prosecutor is exploring whether some applications illegally collect and share personal information.
+As companies continue to use smartphone applications and online services to expand their potential audiences, a federal prosecutor is exploring whether some applications illegally collect and share personal information.
 A federal grand jury in New Jersey apparently is investigating whether app publishers properly disclose the full extent of their data collection and sharing practices.

-Streaming music provider Pandora disclosed in a recent Securities and Exchange Commission filing that it and other smartphone app publishers received subpoenas about their practices in early 2011.
+Streaming-music provider Pandora disclosed in a recent Securities and Exchange Commission filing that it and other smartphone app publishers received subpoenas about their practices in early 2011.